Bo-Shurikenjutsu

 5_28_2009 10_31 PM_0005

 First.
-Shuriken-jutsu has helped me with the search for the ”right mind” for budo.
+Shuriken-jutsu has helped me with the search for the “right mind” for budo.
 I feel the essential essence required when playing music or performing other artistic pursuits has a similar mind set.
-I call it, ” in the Now.”
+This can be likened to Mu or ” no mind “.

 Secondly.
 Shuriken-jutsu teaches you the necessity to gain good form and train correctly in Taijutsu.
-I believe the Gogyo no Kata is the basis for Shuriken-jutsu.
+I believe the Gogyo no Kata correct Te-sabaki is the basis for Shuriken-jutsu.
+Soke has said that a persons ability in taijutsu can be seen in their ability in shurikenjutsu.
 Learning to be natural is essential.
 Soke always tells us that this is the case with all weapons.
-But, until you actually realise his teachings first hand, then you can never really understand to the core of your being.
+But, until you actually realise his teachings first hand ( by actually practising hard at them yourself ), you will never really understand to the core of your being.
 This is very important to understand.

 5_28_2009 10_31 PM_0002

-Thirdly.The principals of taijutsu teach you the kukan.
+Thirdly.The principals of taijutsu teaches you the Kukan.
 It is in the kukan that the shuriken is thrown.
 Constantly studying with you heart set deeply on understanding the principals also frees your mind from adversity.
 This is crucial for maintaining a clear mind to throw shuriken effectively.

 Fourth.
 Rigidity is the death of shuriken-jutsu.
-Taijutsu and the freedom to “play” in the kukan is the only way to truly understand the use of the art of shuriken-nage jutsu in a fighting scenario.
+Taijutsu and the freedom to “play” in the kukan is the only way to truly understand the art of shuriken-nage jutsu in a fighting scenario and to keep the art “alive !”.

 5_28_2009 10_31 PM_0001